suvie-eng/solidus_bactracs/README.md

   # Set this to `true` and `Spree::Configrequire_payment_to_ship` to `false` if you
   # want to charge your customers at the time of shipment.
   config.capture_at_notification = false

+  # Export canceled shipments to ShipStation
+  # Set this to `true` if you want canceled shipments included in the endpoint.
+  config.export_canceled_shipments = false
 end
 ```